Matioski/terraform-provider-identitynow/docs/resources/workflow.md

 Optional:

+- `attribute_to_filter` (String) For events triggered by attribute changes, the name of the attribute that changed.
+EVENT trigger type
 - `cron_string` (String) A valid CRON expression.
 SCHEDULED trigger type
 - `description` (String) Additonal context about the external trigger.
 EXTERNAL trigger type
 - `filter` (String) JSON path expression that will limit which events the trigger will fire on.
 EVENT trigger type